VenuGopal1899/Deep-Learning-Projects/README.md

 ## Deep-Learning-Projects
-Deep learning practice projects made on Google Colab
+Deep learning practice projects made on Google Colab/ Jupyter Notebooks(Anaconda Distribution)

 Projects 1-5 are made by reference from the book, Deep Learning with Python by Francois Chollet